-What a time to be alive, especially with all the impeccably dressed women.… Read more
+What a time to be alive, especially with all the impeccably dressed women.
+The 1920s gave rise to the Art Deco style of luxury goods.… Read more

 There’s a lot of talk of how vintage fashion has transcended trends throughout time.
 What’s incredible interesting is the way accessories have changed through time, emulating social and cultural norms of the era.
 Nothing says this more than sunglasses.
 Sunglasses are the only accessories that have the ability to transform what someone looks like with the way it rests on the bridge of the nose and structures the face.
 Though vintage sunglasses usually represent styles that were popular in the past, so many of these styles have reemerged or have stayed popular through the years.
 Some of these trends include cat eye, wayfarers, and round glasses.… Read more